-- 2. Check the output of the OS 11 Upgrade Tool and continue appropriately: - If each requirement has an 💙 icon, click OS Upgrade to start the upgrade process. - If one or more requirements have an $\bigotimes$ icon, check the messages and resolve the issues.
+- 2. Check the output of the OS 11 Upgrade Tool and continue appropriately: - If each requirement has an 💙 icon, click OS Upgrade to start the upgrade process. - If one or more requirements have an \bigotimes icon, check the messages and resolve the issues.
 Afterwards, click Check again.
 If all requirements are met, the button changes to OS

 Upgrade , and you can start the upgrade.

 OS 11 Upgrade ×

 Hardware License Setup Powerterm Update Source Network

 Setup: PowerTerm will not be available in OS 11.
-To proceed, activate 'Upgrade to OS 11 even if enabled' at IGEL Setup &gt; System &gt; Update &gt; OS 11 Upgrade.
-Update Source: Please configure a valid OS 11 update source at 'System &gt; Update &gt; Firmware l check your network connection.
+To proceed, activate 'Upgrade to OS 11 even if enabled' at IGEL Setup > System > Update > OS 11 Upgrade.
+Update Source: Please configure a valid OS 11 update source at 'System > Update > Firmware check your network connection.
 Network: Please disable all VPN/Mobile Broadband network connectivity on the device.
 Otherwise guaranteed that your update source will be reachable after the upgrade.
 Update' and

 Close Check again

-Confirm Upgrade to OS 11 #
+Confirm Upgrade to OS 11

-ł With this upgrade, IGEL OS 11 will be installed on the device.
+• With this upgrade, IGEL OS 11 will be installed on the device.
 It is not possible to downgrade to IGEL OS 10 afterwards.

-✓ OK × Cancel
+✓ OK X Cancel

 A warning dialog with a timeout is shown.
 If you click Cancel before the timeout expires, the upgrade is canceled.
 If you click OK or just wait for the timeout to expire, the upgrade is started show the progress.
-Upgrade Upgrade Upgrade tool to start Check upgrade profequisites Download system partition for errors Write system partition to disk
+Upgrade Upgrade Upgrade Upgrade tool to start Check upgrade prerequisites Download system partition for errors Download system partition to disk

-Upgrade #
+Upgradea

-Please note: With this upgrade, IGEL OS 11 will be installed on the device.
+ł Please note: With this upgrade, IGEL OS 11 will be installed on the device.
 It is not possible to downgrade to IGEL OS 10 afterwards.

-U This upgrade involves a critical phase in which the device must not be powered off.
+This upgrade involves a critical phase in which the device must not be powered off.
 The critical phase will be indicated by a flashing warning.
 You will be notified after the upgrade has finished successfully.

 54 seconds remain

-✓ OK × Cancel
+✓ OK X Cancel